Employees

 Taking sick leave for appointments

-Your employer is not legally required to give you time off work to visit the doctor or dentist for routine appointments, unless your employment agreement says so.
+Your employer is not legally required to give you leave unless your employment agreement says so.

 If there is nothing specified in the employment agreement, you and your employer can negotiate.
+For example, you could agree to use paid leave or unpaid leave.
 If you cannot agree, you can schedule these appointments for a time outside of work hours.

 Taking part-days sick